Camden High School (New Jersey): Athletics

 The boys basketball team won the Group IV state championship in 1945 (vs. Union Hill High School in the final game of the tournament), 1959 (vs. Weequahic High School), 1960 (vs. Weequahic), 1978 (vs. Linden High School), 1979 (vs. Union Hill), 1982 (vs. Montclair High School), 1984 (vs. JFK of Paterson), 1986 (vs. Montclair), 1987 (vs. JFK of Paterson), and won the Group III title in 1974 (vs. Memorial of West New York) and 2000 (vs. Lawrence High School).
 The 11 group championships won by the program is tied for the fourth-most of any school in the state.
-The 1945 team won the Group IV title with a 46-38 win against Union Hill in the championship game played at the Elizabeth Armory.
+The 1945 team won the Group IV title with a 46–38 win against Union Hill in the championship game played at the Elizabeth Armory.
 The boys' basketball team went undefeated in both 1959 and 1960, winning state championships each year.
 The team won the 1959 Group IV state title with a 94-73 win against Weequahic in the championship game.
-A crowd of 5,000 at the Camden Convention Hall watched the 1960 team win the Group IV title with a 64-49 victory against Weequahic in the finals to extended the teams unbeaten streak to 47 games over two seasons.
+A crowd of 5,000 at the Camden Convention Hall watched the 1960 team win the Group IV title with a 64–49 victory against Weequahic in the finals to extended the team's unbeaten streak to 47 games over two seasons.
 The team won a total of seven state championships in the 1970s and 1980s.
 USA Today ranked the 1986 team as number one nationwide.
 Curtis Walls, Lee Wall, Louis Banks, Sean Turner, Larry Cohen, Reggie Lawrence, Kevin Smith, Dennis Brown, Davis Nieves, and Vic Carstarphen all played on this team.
 The 2000 boys' basketball team won the South Jersey Group III state championship as the seventh-seeded team, with an 89–64 win against top seed Lakewood High School, as Dajuan Wagner topped all scorers with 43 points.
 Camden High went on to win the State Group III title against Malcolm X Shabazz High School.
 From there they moved on to the Tournament of Champions, which pits the six state group champions (four public school and two private school groups) against each other to determine one overall champion.
 Camden defeated Seton Hall Preparatory School by a score of 50–46 in the tournament final.

-The boys track team won the Group IV spring track state championship in 1975 and 1995-1997, and won the Group III title in 1998-2001, 2004 and 2005.
+The boys track team won the Group IV spring / outdoor track state championship in 1975 and 1995–1997, and won the Group III title in 1998–2001, 2004 and 2005.
 The program's 10 state titles are tied for eighth in the state.

-The 1976 football team finished the season with an 11-0 record after winning the NJSIAA South Jersey Group IV state sectional title with a 30-13 victory against Toms River High School South in the championship game.
+The 1976 football team finished the season with an 11–0 record after winning the NJSIAA South Jersey Group IV state sectional title with a 30–13 victory against Toms River High School South in the championship game.

 The girls team won the NJSIAA spring track Group IV state championship in 1978 and 1979, won the Group III title in 2008, and won in Group II in 2009.